Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm

 In our numerical analysis, we focused on two benchmark scenarios.
 Firstly, we performed a broad parameter scan assuming that the SM-like Higgs boson $h_{125}$ was the lightest of the three CP-even Higgs bosons, such that the predictions for the DM relic abundance assuming the usual thermal freeze-out mechanism are mainly determined by the resonant $s$-channel annihilation mediated by~$h_{125}$.
 Secondly, we studied a scenario featuring a singlet-like CP-even state $h_{96}$ at $96 \gev$, where the presence of $h_{96}$ also gives rise to a second $s$-channel contribution to the thermal freeze-out cross section and today’s annihilation cross section relevant for DM indirect-detection experiments.

 In the first scenario in which $h_{125}$ is assumed to be the lightest CP-even scalar, DM masses $62.5\gev \lesssim m_\chi \lesssim 67\gev$ were found to be able to explain the $\gamma$-ray and antiproton cosmic rays excesses, while simultaneously also predicting values of the DM relic abundance in agreement with the observations by the Planck collaboration.
-However, these parameter points are in tension with indirect-detection limits derived from observations of dwarf spheroidal galaxies, where it should be taken into account that these constraints are still subject to uncertainties in regards to the astrophysical modelling of the spectral curves.
-Regarding the Higgs phenomenology, we found that demanding that the theory can be treated perturbatively up to energy scales of at least $1\tev$ has a strong impact on the Higgs spectra that can be realized.
-Namely, the mass splittings among the heavy scalar states $H^{\pm}$, $A$ and $h_{2,3}$ was found to be smaller than roughly $100 \gev$, with the only exception of a very singlet-like CP-even state $h_{i}$, which can be substantially lighter (or heavier) than the other BSM state without giving rise to issues with unperturbative effects at energy scales below $1\tev$.
+However, these parameter points are in tension with indirect-detection limits derived from observations of dwarf spheroidal galaxies, where it should be taken into account that these constraints are still subject to uncertainties with regards to the astrophysical modelling of the spectral curves.
+Concerning the Higgs phenomenology, we found that demanding that the theory can be treated perturbatively up to energy scales of at least $1\tev$ has a strong impact on the Higgs spectra that can be realized.
+Namely, the mass splittings among the heavy scalar states $H^{\pm}$, $A$ and $h_{2,3}$ were found to be smaller than roughly $100 \gev$, driving the model towards the decoupling limit, with the only exception of a very singlet-like CP-even state $h_{i}$, which can be substantially lighter (or heavier) than the other BSM state without giving rise to issues with unperturbative effects at energy scales below $1\tev$.